cloudflare/workers-sdk/.changeset/twelve-geckos-melt.md

 fix: make sure the magic proxy can handle multiple parallel r2 stream reads

-currently trying to read multiple R2 streams in parallel (via `Promise.all` for example) generates a deadlock which prevents any of the target streams to be read, this is caused by the magic proxy underlying implementation only allowing a single HTTP connection to the workerd process at a time.
-Fix such issue by instead allowing any number of parallel HTTP connections at the same time.
+Currently trying to read multiple R2 streams in parallel (via `Promise.all` for example) leads to deadlock which prevents any of the target streams from being read.
+This is caused by the underlying implementation only allowing a single HTTP connection to the Workers runtime at a time.
+This change fixes the issue by allowing multiple parallel HTTP connections.